UAI-1 / Language Support

 Document Information

-What the package now covers
+What the package covers

-• Export HTML into canonical .uai.json
+• Export HTML into .uai.json for local integration work

 • Route page-specific UAI endpoints such as /docs/hello/index.uai.json

-Quick start
+Quick Start

 Install from NuGet: